- about the recruitment process

 - you can work 20+ hours a week (preferably 40h/per week);

-- you have two or more years of experience with a particular technology.
+- you have three or more years of experience with a particular technology.

 We usually work with freelancers with different technologies and stacks.
 Sometimes we suggest delaying the communication if we are sure there are no projects for your specific stack and they would not appear soon.

 - What does your technical interview look like?

 experienced independent contractors who have been working through our platform for some time and have proven to be skilled, trustworthy, and knowledgeable in their domain conduct technical interviews.
 Usually, it takes about an hour.
 It consists of theoretical questions and a couple of practical tasks.
 This interview is general and is necessary before we find a project for you.
 We will interview you on your primary technology or the one that you would like to work with.
 Besides technical knowledge, the specialist will pay attention to soft skills and communication culture.
 By the way, this is a great opportunity to learn from the freelancer about his lemon.io experience, projects, and clients.

 it is a one-on-one interview with a specialist who will pass the feedback to the recruiter. we will contact you to inform you about the result the same or the next day.